Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h3 id="clustering">Clustering</h3>

-Graph clustering is the process of grouping nodes into clusters, taking into account the structure of edges and nodes of the graph, so that there are several edges in each cluster and very few (or even no edges) between clusters [[12]](#references).
+Graph clustering is the process of grouping nodes into clusters, taking into account the structure of edges and nodes of the graph, so that there are several edges in each cluster and very few (or even no edges) between clusters [[12]](#references) #TODO ([Graph clustering](https://paperswithcode.com/task/graph-clustering)).
 Graph clustering clusters the nodes based on their similarity measure.

-#TODO Modularity
+# 1. TODO Modularity

 <h3 id="coarsening">Coarsening</h3>

 The goal of this method is to replace the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
 Usually nodes with similar properties are grouped into a clusters.
-These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[13]](#references).
+These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[13]](#references) #TODO ([Coarsening Graphs with Neural Networks](https://karush27.github.io/posts/2012/08/blog-post-24/), October 11, 2021).

 <h3 id="condensation">Condensation</h3>